-Expenses Incurred on or After the Effective Date.
-Except as otherwise ordered by the Bankruptcy Court, and subject to the written agreement of the Reorganized Debtors, the amount of any reasonable fees and expenses incurred by the Disbursing Agent on or after the Effective Date (including, without limitation, taxes) and any reasonable compensation and expense reimbursement Claims (including, without limitation, reasonable attorney and other professional fees and expenses) made by the Disbursing Agent shall be paid in Cash by the Reorganized Debtors.
+Expenses Incurred on or After the Effective Date-Except as otherwise ordered by the Bankruptcy Court, and subject to the written agreement of the Reorganized Debtors, the amount of any reasonable fees and expenses incurred by the Disbursing Agent on or after the Effective Date (including, without limitation, taxes) and any reasonable compensation and expense reimbursement Claims (including, without limitation, reasonable attorney and other professional fees and expenses) made by the Disbursing Agent shall be paid in Cash by the Reorganized Debtors.

-Fees and Expenses of the Second Lien Indenture Trustee.
-All fees and expenses of the Second Lien Indenture Trustee must be paid in full in cash on the Effective Date.
-Each of the Indenture Trustees shall retain all rights under sections 6.10 and 7.07 of the Second Lien Notes Indenture and the Subordinated PIK Notes Indenture, as applicable, to exercise its charging lien against the distributions to the holders of Second Lien Notes Claims and Subordinated PIK Notes Claims, as applicable.
+Fees and Expenses of the Second Lien Notes Indenture Trustee.
+All fees and expenses of the Second Lien Notes Indenture Trustee must be paid in full in cash on the Effective Date.
+The Second Lien Notes Indenture Trustee shall retain all rights under sections 6.10 and 7.07 of the Second Lien Notes Indenture to exercise its charging lien against the distributions to the holders of Second Lien Notes Claims.